FreeCAD/FreeCAD-documentation/wiki/Dialog_creation_with_various_widgets.md

 This is an example of [dialog creation](Dialog_creation.md) with [PySide](PySide.md).

 In this example, the entire interface is defined in [Python](Python.md).
 Although this is possible for small interfaces, for larger interfaces the recommendation is to create {{FileName|.ui}} files through Qt Designer, and load these in the program.
-See [Interface creation with UI files](Interface_creation_with_UI_files.md).

 ## Method 1